laszlocph/gimlet-documentation/src/pages/docs/configuring-notifications.md

 ### Route notifications per application

-To route alert notifications of a Gimlet application to a channel, set the service catalog field Owner IM.
+To route notifications of a Gimlet application to a channel, set the service catalog field Owner IM.
 Use `@` sign to send direct message instead of a message to a channel.

 ![Service catalog entry for owner IM settings](/owner-im.png)